globus-gladier/gladier-xpcs/README.md

 ## Online Processing

-Online processing consists of a Gladier flow run on the talc machine.
+Online processing is performed by a Gladier flow run on the `talc` machine.
 The core flow is located at `gladier_xpcs/flow_online.py` A script for running the flow with input can be found in `scripts/xpcs_corr_client.py`.
-In order to run the previous script, a user needs access to ALCF HPC resources with a running funcx-endpoint.
+In order to run the previous script, a user needs access to ALCF HPC resources with a running funcX endpoint.
-We track user funcx-endpoints through "deployments", which can be found in `gladier_xpcs/deployments.py`.
+We track user funcX endpoints through "deployments", which can be found in `gladier_xpcs/deployments.py`.

 For more information on running online processing flows, see [online processing](./scripts/online-processing.md).